arashadbm/arashadbm-site/content/post/uwp-lists-tips.md

 +++

 ## Great apps have something in common - responsiveness:
 Performance in apps is similar to what Magicians do, most of the time it's about what user perceives.
-Windows 10 applications are no exception, it's important for your app to be responsive and doesn't lag, takes lots of time to open a page or load items in ListView or lag when user scrolls through a list.
+Windows 10 applications are no exception, it's important for your app to be responsive.
+Apps that don't lag or take lots of time to load page, deliver high better user experience and hence users will love to use them.

-I'll share with you in this article some of the tips I learnt while developing multiple Windows apps in the past few years, these tips will help improve responsiveness of pages with ListView/GridView, you may already know some of them and few are new to you, so feel free to skim through what you already know.
+I'll share with you in this article some of the tips I learnt while developing multiple Windows apps in the past few years, these tips will help improve responsiveness of pages with ListView/GridView.
+You may already know some of them and few are new to you, so feel free to skim through what you already know.

 ### Use items panels with virtualization
 When you use ListView or GridView without overriding ItemsPanelTemplate, you already have UI Virtualization by default, and only the items visible in the current viewport (plus few more**) will be loaded, when user scrolls through the list new items will be realized.
 This feature is important if the size of collection is big.